Excellent Opportunity for a Successful Student Affairs Leader

 To succeed in this position, the next Vice President for Student Life at Earlham College must understand, through experience or research, the values and practices of a residential liberal arts college rooted in Quaker traditions.
 It is these traditions that make Earlham an institution that can provide a rewarding career working with and supporting a diverse student body actively engaged in learning about and changing the world.

 Earlham has partnered with Keeling & Associates, LLC, in this search process.
 Applications must include a resume and a letter of interest addressing the requirements of the position.
-These documents can be sent, preferably as PDFs, to email@example.com.
-A confidential review of applications will begin on March 13, 2017.
-For a confidential discussion about this opportunity, or to nominate a candidate, please contact K&A Vice President Dr. Jan Walbert at firstname.lastname@example.org.
+These documents can be sent, preferably as PDFs, to firstname.lastname@example.org.
+A confidential review of applications will begin immediately and will continue until the appointment is made.
+For a confidential discussion about this opportunity, or to nominate a candidate, please contact K&A Vice President Dr. Jan Walbert at email@example.com.

 Earlham College continues to build a community that reflects the gender and racial diversity of the society at large, and, therefore, we are particularly interested in inviting and encouraging applications from African Americans, other ethnic minorities, and women.
 Earlham also is eager to solicit applications from members of the Religious Society of Friends (Quakers).